CriosChan/NekosDotLifeBD/README.md

 # NekosDotLifeBD
-A plugin allowing to send any photo from nekos.life in two click
+A BetterDiscord plugin allowing to send any photo from nekos.life in two click

 # IMPORTANT
 ```diff